makebono/JavaDesignPatternPlayland/README.md

+# JavaPlayland
+This was only for design patterns.
+Now it is more than that.
+Some mechanisms I'm not quite familiar with will be put in here.
+A big wonderland for studying.

-# JavaDesignPatternPlayland
+# Design patterns:
-Not quite familiar with this.
-Time for learning.

-Why does the term "23 types design patterns" sound like an idol unit?
+Why does the term "23 types of design pattern" sound like an idol unit?

 Anyway the pattern lays like below: